 - Whole-school approach: helps school leaders develop the wider support across the school to help children, families and staff thrive.

-Most of the resources are free.
-However, there is a small number of evaluated, mostly licensed programmes that carry a fee, but have strong evidence of benefiting children – either through promoting children’s social and emotional skills, or preventing or helping children recover from poor mental health.
+Most of the resources are free, and all have been quality-assured by experts.
+However, there are a small number of evaluated, mostly licensed programmes that carry a fee, but have strong evidence of benefiting children – either through promoting children’s social and emotional skills, or preventing or helping children recover from poor mental health.

 We are not expecting staff to become mental health experts.
 If you are concerned about a child’s safety or wellbeing please follow your usual safeguarding procedures and consult with your designated safeguarding lead or local authority.
 Please also see our tips on where to seek further advice.

 A message from HRH The Duchess of Cambridge

 We are delighted to be working with our Heads Together charity partners in developing this site:

 The site is based on the best available research.
 Both the content and resources listed have passed through a rigorous quality assurance* process involving clinical and educational experts from our charity partners, as well as broader specialists in the field, to make sure they are:

 - Clear, accurate and convey a positive message about mental health.

 - Evidence-informed or based on Early Intervention Foundation criteria.

 Academic references have not been included in the text to keep the information accessible.
 Most key references underpinning the information can be found in the Centre for Mental Health’s ‘Missed Opportunities’ report, which helped inform the need for, and development of, the site.